Oct 18, 2023

 Every AWS Secrets Manager secret is specific to a single AWS region, which means that secrets stored in one region are not readily accessible from another.
 This may pose challenges for organizations that require multi-region architectures, as they must update secrets in the origin region to replicate secrets across regions to ensure redundancy and availability in case of regional failures.

 Managing cross-region secrets replication and synchronization adds complexity to deployment strategies.
-Consequently, organizations must carefully plan and implement strategies to address these regional usage constraints for seamless and reliable secret management across AWS regions.
+Consequently, organizations must carefully plan and implement strategies to address these regional usage constraints for productive and reliable secret management across AWS regions.

 Costs and pricing model